opentox/loael-paper/loael.md

 experimental variability [@LoPiparo2014].
 In the present study, a similar approach was applied to build models generating quantitative predictions of long-term toxicity.
-Two databases compiling chronic oral rat lowest adverse effect levels (LOAEL) as endpoint were available from different sources.
+Two databases compiling chronic oral rat lowest adverse effect levels (LOAEL) as reference value were available from different sources.
 Our investigations clearly indicated that the Nestlé and FSVO databases are very similar in terms of chemical structures and properties as well as distribution of experimental LOAEL